Posts

 notes on the poems

 Notes on ‘Rustbelt’ anthology Wheale.
 Caspars: French slang for “rats”. cf. the book Gaspard de la nuit by Aloysius Bertrand.
 Caspar was in legend the Black one of the Three Kings (with Melchior and Balthasar).
 Mengham.
 Nomenclature: the Communist Party had lists of the loyal and dependable, who were the only ones acceptable for jobs above a certain (menial) level.
-These lists were known as “nomenclatures” (nomenklatura) and the word became a sceptical term for the whole Communist power elite.
+These lists were known as “nomenclatures” ( nomenklatura ) and the word became a sceptical term for the whole Communist power elite.
 Marriott.
 Mr Claude: is this the poet Claude McKay?
 Pahouin: “The Fang people, also known as Fãn or Pahouin, are a Bantu ethnic group found in Equatorial Guinea, northern Gabon, and southern Cameroon.” “the extent of my perversity overwhelms me!
 But why impenetrable jungle are you still hiding the total zero of my mendacity and from a self-conscious concern for nobility not celebrating the horrible leap of my Pahouin ugliness?”
 Aimé Césaire, Cahiers d’un retour au pays natal .
-So we have
+So we ha

 publication date

 The final text has gone to the book designer who does the work on behalf of Waterloo Press.
 We don’t have a firm publication date because Waterloo’s schedule has been affected by illness – but we are announcing March 2023 as a basis for planning.
 Everything is fixed except maybe the blurb.
 All our sympathy goes to Simon at Waterloo.
 And, all thanks to him too for resuscitating the project in 2020.
+That deisgner resigned from his job and the anthology did not go ahead in 2022.
+It is impossible to reconstruct exactly what happened, but detailed and exhausting discussions about the text already written took up several years.
+Writing biographical snippets for the poets, not part of the original design, took up several months.
+New poets were added.
+But the end is in sight.
+(June 2024)

 slowed metabolism?

 Slowed metabolism?
 The project had, early on, a claim that alternative poets emerging during the 1980s had difficulties and that the metabolism of the scene had slowed down to near-deathly rates.
 By coincidence, I have retrieved poetry titles from 1983 from the British Library catalogue (and the Poetry library catalogue), and I thought to excerpt from that list the “alternative” titles.
 Like this.
 A bit brink green quartz-like / Tony Baker.
 Durham : Pig, 1983.
 Testaments / Chris Bendon.
 Lampeter : Spectrum, 1983.
 Throw out the life line, lay out the corse : poems 1965-1985 / Asa Benveniste.
 London : Anvil Press Poetry, 1983.
 Sweet cicely / Richard Caddel.
 Durham : Taxvs, 1983.
-The tulpa index : A stairway ; Half locked at ; The human gate / B. Catling.
+The tulpa index : A stairway Half locked at The human gate / B. Catling.
 [Norwich] : St George Press, Norwich School of Art, c1983.
 Twenty poems / Thomas A. Clark.
-Matlock Robertswood, Farley Hill, Matlock, Derbyshire : Grosseteste, 1983.
+Matlock.
+Robertswood, Farley Hill, Matlock, Derbyshire : Grosseteste, 1983.
 The hollow way.
 Thomas A Clark [Nailsworth] :

 Stephen Oldfield